triflicacid/c-vm/docs/Assembler.md

 Labels come in the form `label:`
   - `label` is a word containing letters and numbers.
 (See section on labels for more.)

+Code execution starts at the special label `main`.

 If `mnemonic` is one of `u8, u16, u32, u64`, this is a data constant.
   - `args` is a comma- or space-seperated list of constants.
 If no `args` are provided, insert a `0`.
     - `...[r]` - Numeric constants.
 These may be followed by a radix suffix `r`.